rednafi/rednafi.com/content/python/debug_dockerized_apps_in_vscode.md

 Despite using VSCode as my primary editor, I never really bothered to set up the native debugger to step through application code running inside Docker containers.
 Configuring the debugger to work with individual files, libraries, or natively running servers is trivial[^1].
-So, I use the it in those cases and just resort back to my terminal for debugging containerized apps running locally.
+So, I use it in those cases and just resort back to my terminal for debugging containerized apps running locally.
 However, after seeing a colleague's workflow in a pair-programming session, I wanted to configure the debugger to cover this scenario too.

 I'm documenting this to save my future self from banging his head against the wall trying to figure it out again.